ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 This is because it's obvious from the type signature that the arguments are sequences.

-Thanks all for naming guidelines, let's talk about Swift features that let us be concise!
+That's all for naming guidelines, let's talk about Swift features that let us be concise!

 ## Omitting Names Entirely